brug-be/rubybelgium/README.md

 # RubyBelgium.be

-Landing page for the Ruby Belgium association.
+Home page for the Ruby Belgium association.

 You can preview it at http://otagi.github.io/rubybelgium.